-- Full pretzel railing, plus strawberry leather bows, and err, extra ‘snow’ aka, I F’ed up.
+- Full pretzel railing, plus bows I made out of strawberry leather, and err, extra ‘snow’ aka I effed up (concealer).

 - Silver luster dust outlining some of the rocks in the wall for added shimmer and dimension.

-- Lemon yellow, butterscotch and orange Lifesavers melted into the window cut-outs a la stained glass cookies.
+- Lemon, butterscotch and orange Lifesavers melted into the window cut-outs a la stained glass cookies.
 Kind of meant to emulate the reflection of the sunset or the light inside of the lighthouse.